kevinlu1248/kevinlu1248/README.md

 <!-- # Hi there 👋, I'm Kevin! -->

 ## :book: About Me
-- :desktop_computer: Software developer, experienced in full-stack and AI/ML, with NLP deep learning research experience
-- :briefcase: Developer of PyATE
-- :mortar_board: '26 Honours Computer Science with Co-op at UWaterloo
-- 🐱 Ubuntu Focal Fossa daily drive
+- 🧹 Building [Sweep](https://github.com/sweepai/sweep), an AI powered junior dev
 - :link: Find my info at https://kevin-lu.tech
 - :bust_in_silhouette: Pronouns: He/Him

-## 🔭 I’m currently working on ...
+## 🔭 I previously worked on ...
 - :closed_book: [PyATE](https://pypi.org/project/pyate/): Python Automated Term Extraction, a Python package that implements five automated term extraction (ATE) algorithms based on eight research papers, attaining over 20,000 downloads!
-- :recycle: [Recycler](https://github.com/kevinlu1248/recycler): Fine-tuned model of Google's XCeption that uses image recognition to classify images of recyclables by materials, such as glass or metal, reaching 86% accuracy, using Gary Thung's datase
+- :recycle: [Recycler](https://github.com/kevinlu1248/recycler): Fine-tuned model of Google's XCeption that uses image recognition to classify images of recyclables by materials, such as glass or metal, reaching 86% accuracy, using Gary Thung's dataset
 - :pencil2: [Research Mode](https://kevin-lu.tech/researchy-chrome-extension/): Chrome Extension that provides a convenient sidebar for note-taking as well as other NLP-based utilities for accelerating research, such as automated jargon highlighting, text simplification and reader mode.
 Future features include auto-generated citations, semantic search and automated summarization.

 ## 🌱 I’m currently learning ...
-- NLP using spaCy
-- Deep learning with Keras / Tensorflow, looking to learn PyTorch
-- Reinforcement algorithms for building an AI for poker and other card games
-- Linear algebra via Dim's _Linear Algebra in action_
+- Locally running LLMs for code generation (CodeGen-2.5-mono + ONNX maybe?)
+- Training and evaluating better natural language code search embedding models
+- Interested in fine-tuning models to act as agents who can use tools.
+Maybe reinforcement learning on successful/unsuccessful HotPotQA runs?
+- Using language models to do static asset manipulation, such as generating my favicons for my site
-- Abstract algebra via Gallian's _Contemporary Abstract Algebra_
+- Gallian's _Contemporary Abstract Algebra_
-- Complex analysis via Stein and Shakarchi's _Princeton Lectures in Analysis II: Complex Analysis_
+- Stein and Shakarchi's _Princeton Lectures in Analysis II: Complex Analysis_

-## 👯 I’m looking to collaborate on ...
-- Any interesting AI/ML projects!
-- Web apps, I'm more interested in backend but frontend is cool too!

 ## 🤔 I’m looking for help with ...
-- Improving a random forest regression algorithm for predicting rent prices, currently I can only achieve a 90% accuracy
-- Optimizing PyATE using multiprocessing
+- Evaluating and fine-tuning [GTE](https://huggingface.co/thenlper/gte-base) on natural language to code search.
+It's amazing at most things but not evaluated on code search.

 ## :confetti_ball: Fun fact
 :trumpet: I'm a trumpet player and have done some research on the physics of trumpets.
 I also made a Google assistance app for drone tuning.
 I have played in pop orchestras, marching bands, and jazz ensembles, of which my favourite is jazz ensembles.